 - If you buy your plan through a public exchange, the government may help you pay for it.

 The law covers most health plans sold today.
 But some parts don’t apply to plans that were sold before the law was passed.
 They are called grandfathered plans.
-If your insurer offers a grandfathered plan, the plan materials must tell you.

 Coverage is for everyone

 The ACA is based on the principle that everyone should have health insurance.
 Financially, this won’t work if people sign up only when they’re sick.
 So the law says that everyone must have health insurance coverage all the time.
 This is called the individual mandate.
 It applies to all U.S. citizens and legal residents.

 You can get coverage through:

 - A government program

 To satisfy the coverage requirement, your health plan must meet certain standards.